mikap83/DP-201-Designing-an-Azure-Data-Solution/instructions/dp-201-05_instructions.md

 1. From the case study, list out the services that would benefit from scaling and how the scale units are measured per service.

-### Task 1: List the security requirements for AdventureWorks
+### Task 1: List the scaling requirements for AdventureWorks

 1. From your machine, start **Microsoft Word**, and open up the file **DP-201-Lab05_Ex01_Ta01.docx** from the **Allfiles\Labfiles\Starter\DP-201.5** folder.